SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Virtual memory will appear to an application using it to be continuous, though the physical memory it occupies may be discontinous.
 Today, modern OSs only expose virtual memory to user-level programs.
 Virtual memory benefits security, as it means programs can't access each other's memory.
+Logical block addressing is logical addressing for secondary memory using one or more blocks.
+A logical block contains its binary contents and a bit of metadata.
+With logical blocks addressing, a file will always be a multiple of the block size blocks are the smalles unit your file system can write in in. blocks are usuall between 0.5kiB and 8kiB as of 2020.
+Small blocks may cause storage overhead b/c the metadata to content ratio is smaller large blocks may cause storage wastage b/c small files still need at least a single block.

 #### memory management